 I was reading a Supreme Court decision about this building at the time of his death where the plaintiffs were trying to take the building and gladly they were not successful.
 Another close call.

 The third floor being added some years later in 1907 as a cotton grading room for a cotton brokerage firm adding the skylight to help aid in seeing the strands in the cotton fibers with the light of the sun.
 This building was built on top of one of the cisterns installed after the burning of Brenham in 1869.
 Still boasts about being there today.

-Another fact that is not very well known about the two brother is that they donated the lots of land in Brenham where St. Mary's Catholic Church was built and I am looking for the link again and will post when I find it I will update blog because I found on another place where they were no where mentioned having donated the property.
-I lose track with all the sites I am scouring through.
+Another fact that is not very well known about the two brothers is that they donated lots of land in Brenham where St. Mary's Catholic Church was built and I am looking for the link again and will post when I find it I will update the blog because I found on another place where they were nowhere mentioned having donated the property.
+I lose track of all the sites I am scouring through.

 After the death of Jefferson Bassett who died at home after suffering from insomnia for 6 months, the bank went under and his brother Ben went on to another practice with his family moving to Dallas where he began the law firm Bassett, Muse & Muse and then on to Austin having been appointed to one of the chairs of law at the University of Texas and this is written on the Bassett family page "He went at once to Austin, to begin his duties, but upon his arrival fell and broke an arm on the hotel stairs.
 He was out-of-doors again in a few days, but blood-poisoning set in, and his death followed on July 16, in his 63d year."